radareorg/radare2/DEVELOPERS.md

 ## HOW TO RELEASE

  - Set `RELEASE=1` in global.mk and r2-bindings/config.mk.acr.
  - Use `bsdtar` from libarchive package.
-GNU tar fis broken.
+GNU tar is broken.

   RADARE2
   ---